ropensci/roweb3/content/blog/2024-09-04-deposits-in-the-wild/index.md

 Enter the *Rift Valley Fever Virus in South Africa* project, a ten year, multiple part study of humans, wildlife (mosquitoes and wild ungulates), and domestic animals that uses every data store from Dropbox to Google Drive to Airtable to ODK with a healthy mix file formats for tabular data.
 Additionally, the principal investigators (PIs) on the project are very enthusiastic about making the data FAIR (Findability, Accessibility, Interoperability, and Reusability).

-The team and I put together workflow in [{targets}](https://books.ropensci.org/targets/) with the mechanics of ETL largely handled by our [{ohcleandat}](https://ecohealthalliance.github.io/ohcleandat/) package.
+The team and I put together workflow in [{targets}](https://books.ropensci.org/targets/) with the mechanics of ETL (Extract, Transform and Load) largely handled by our [{ohcleandat}](https://ecohealthalliance.github.io/ohcleandat/) package.
 The underlying philosophy of the ETL process is the original data are only lightly modified (stripping white spaces, column names to snake case, etc) while humans do any cleaning that requires thought via validation logs.
 Changes made in logs are then applied to the data before they are integrated into various larger workpackages.
 Those workpackages are then deposited into Zenodo to create versioned single sources of truth with digital object identifiers.